For ParentsMarch 6, 20265 min read

 There's something real about sitting across from someone.
 A good in-person tutor reads your kid's face, notices when they're checked out, and adjusts.
 They build a relationship that goes beyond academics.

 For students who struggle with focus or need accountability, having a person in the room matters.
-It's harder to zone out when someone is sitting right there.

 The case for online tutoring